 In-depth monitoring of the establishment and operation of prudent and effective controls in order to assess and manage risks associated with the Company's operations is delegated to the RC.
-However, the Board retains ultimate responsibility for the Company's risk management and internal controls systems and has reviewed their effectiveness for FY 2023.
+However, the Board retains ultimate responsibility for the Company's risk management and internal control system and has reviewed their effectiveness for FY 2024.